 3. Dashboards and Data Visualization

 Given that most associate BI with dashboard creation, this one likely comes as no surprise.
 Dashboards play an essential role in any data-driven organization, providing high-level summaries of key trends and metrics.
-A comprehensive BI solution should allow you to add existing data visualizations to a dashboard as well as build new ones on the fly.
+A comprehensive BI solution should allow you to add existing data and custom data visualizations to a dashboard.

 Basic tabular reports have been a staple of comprehensive BI solutions since the beginning, and according to Business Application Research Center (BARC) founder and managing director Carsten Bange, their importance is “still very, very high.”